Starsonarms/siko-auction-monitor/README.md

 - `HA_URL`: Your Home Assistant URL (e.g., `http://192.168.1.100:8123`)
 - `HA_TOKEN`: Long-lived access token from Home Assistant
 - `HA_SERVICE`: Notification service (e.g., `notify.mobile_app_your_iphone`)

+> **🔒 Security Note**: Your `.env` file contains sensitive credentials and is protected by `.gitignore`.
+It will never be committed to git.
+Keep this file secure and never share it publicly.

 ### 4. Add Search Words